Importance Sampling CAMs for Weakly-Supervised Segmentation: Abstract

 \section{Abstract}

 Classification networks can be used to localize and segment objects in images by means of class activation maps (CAMs).
-However, without pixel-level annotations, they are known to (1) mainly focus on discriminative regions, and (2) to produce diffuse CAMs without well-defined prediction contours.
+However, without pixel-level annotations, classification networks are known to (1) mainly focus on discriminative regions, and (2) to produce diffuse CAMs without well-defined prediction contours.
 In this work, we approach both problems with two contributions for improving CAM learning.
-First, we incorporate importance sampling based on the class-wise probability mass function induced by the CAMs to produce stochastic image-level class predictions.
-This results in CAMs which activate over a larger extent of the objects.
-Second, we formulate a feature similarity loss term which aims to match the prediction contours with edges in the image.
-As a third contribution, we conduct experiments on the PASCAL VOC and MS-COCO benchmark datasets to demonstrate that these modifications significantly increase the performance in terms of contour accuracy, while being comparable to current state-of-the-art methods in terms of region similarity.
+First, we incorporate \textit{importance sampling} based on the class-wise probability mass function induced by the CAMs to produce stochastic image-level class predictions.
+This results in CAMs which activate over a larger extent of objects.
+Second, we formulate a \textit{feature similarity loss term} which aims to match the prediction contours with edges in the image.
+As a third contribution, we conduct experiments on the PASCAL VOC 2012 benchmark dataset to demonstrate that these modifications significantly increase the performance in terms of contour accuracy, while being comparable to current state-of-the-art methods in terms of region similarity.\blfootnote{This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the KAW foundation, and SNIC, partially funded by VR through grant agreement no.~2018-05973.}